When a traditional ending is no longer possible, there are powerful ways to create your own goodbye.

 5. Create some kind of sacred place in your home where you can honor what or who was lost.
 You can adorn it with flowers or put items there that bring a smile to your face.
 It will signal to you that what you lost was real and won’t be forgotten.

 6. Remember that, most likely, other people were affected by the sudden loss as well.
 Reach out to them.
 Send them a card, write them a note, give them a phone call, invite them to your tree or be the listening ears for the words they need to say.
-8 Tips To Help Console A Grieving Friend
+8 Ways To Console A Grieving Friend (That Will Actually Help)

 Breathe in the power you have to survive even the most difficult challenges and to start living again.
 Make this ending real, with nothing left undone and you'll be free to move on with your life.